-DDT 155 Drawing for Residential Construction: 4 Credit Hours - 8 Contact Hours per week
+DDT 155 Drawing for Residential Construction: 4 Credit Hours - 8 Contact Hours per week Prerequisite: DDT 104, DDT 111, DDT 144 or Permission of Instructor

 This course is an applications lab for the theory of residential drawing and design.
 Topics include house design, site and space planning, construction materials and process, terminology, and specific types of drawings required to complete a set of construction documents.
 Introductory and intermediate level topics are covered.
 Upon completion, students should be able to produce drawings to convey the various issues and requirements essential to the field of residential drawing and design.